Charles Duke: Lunar Module specialist

 The Nineteen were divided into command and service module (CSM) and Lunar Module (LM) specialists.
 Slayton asked each of them which specialty he preferred, but made the final decision himself.
-Once again, Duke received his choice, and became a lunar module specialist.
-He oversaw the development of the lunar module propulsion systems.
+Once again, Duke received his choice, and became a Lunar Module specialist.
+He oversaw the development of the Lunar Module propulsion systems.
 A major concern was the ascent propulsion system, which was a critical component of the mission that had to work for the astronauts to survive.
 Testing at the White Sands Missile Range in 1966 indicated combustion instability.
 George Low, the Apollo Spacecraft Program manager, convened a committee to review the situation, and Duke became the Astronaut Office representative on it.
 Although Bell was confident that it could resolve the problems, NASA hired Rocketdyne to develop an alternative engine just in case.
 The committee ultimately decided to use Rocketdyne's injector system with Bell's engine.

 In 1969, Duke became a member of the support crew for Apollo 10, along with Joe Engle and Jim Irwin.
 During Projects Mercury and Gemini, each mission had a prime and a backup crew.
 For Apollo, a third crew of astronauts was added, known as the support crew.
 The support crew maintained the flight plan, checklists and mission ground rules, and ensured the prime and backup crews were apprised of changes.
 They developed procedures, especially those for emergency situations, so these were ready for when the prime and backup crews came to train in the simulators, allowing them to concentrate on practicing and mastering them.
 The mission commander, Tom Stafford, selected Duke for his familiarity with the LM, especially its propulsion systems.
 For this reason, Duke served as CAPCOM for the LM orbit, activation, checkout, and rendezvous on Apollo 10.

-It was unusual for someone to serve as CAPCOM on back-to-back missions, but for the same reason—familiarity with the LM—Neil Armstrong, the commander of Apollo 11, asked Duke to reprise his role on that mission, which included the first crewed landing on the Moon.
+It was unusual for someone to serve as CAPCOM on back-to-back missions, but for the same reason—familiarity with the LM—Neil Armstrong, commander of Apollo 11, asked Duke to reprise his role on that mission, which included the first crewed landing on the Moon.
 Duke told Armstrong that he would be honored to do so.
 Duke's distinctive Southern drawl became familiar to audiences around the world, as the voice of a Mission Control made nervous by a long landing that almost expended all of the Lunar Module Eagle's fuel.
 Duke's first words to the Apollo 11 crew on the surface of the Moon were flustered, "Roger, Twank...Tranquility, we copy you on the ground.
 You got a bunch of guys about to turn blue.
 We're breathing again.
 Thanks a lot!"